Brett Chisum / flickr

 Mary Kay Ash considered the Golden Rule to be the founding principle of her cosmetics business, launched in Dallas in 1963; her glamour company “with heart” is today a multibillion-dollar global enterprise.
 From pink beauty palettes to iconic pink Caddies, The Mary Kay Museum —located in the lobby of Mary Kay World Headquarters, a 13-floor pink granite building in Addison —chronicles the evolution of the highly successful direct sales enterprise.

 It's plain to see why geophysicist Everette Lee DeGolyer and his wife, Nell, a respected civic leader and philanthropist, built their home on the southeastern shore of White Rock Lake.
-The idyllic estate—now the Dallas Arboretum —affords handsome views of the scenic body of water and, just beyond, downtown Dallas.
+The idyllic estate—now the Dallas Arboretum and Botanical Garden —affords handsome views of the scenic body of water and, just beyond, downtown Dallas.
 Today, green-thumbed visitors gleefully amble through this 66-acre site's colorful, flower-speckled patches.
 Seasonal concerts and special events also are offered at the AAA GEM attraction, as are guided tours of the DeGolyers' former residence, a Latin Colonial Revival-style structure completed in 1939.

 Thanks to a prime-time television drama that revolved around a wealthy Texan family, the mention of Dallas often brings to mind scheming oil barons, tense power struggles and mysterious homicides.
 Starring Fort Worth native Larry Hagman as J.R.
 Ewing, the long-running series “Dallas” was filmed in Parker at Southfork Ranch .
 Curious fans itching for a glimpse at the Ewing Mansion now “tune in” to tour guides showcasing the grounds, spying J.R.'s lavish bedroom and an array of TV memorabilia (including the gun used in the ratings-grabbing “Who Shot J.R.?” cliffhanger).